-Internal audits are conducted on behalf of the Director General of the NFSA, and the results are reported to him.
-Internal audits are conducted by teams of specialists, consisting of employees of the NFSA.
+Internal audits are conducted on behalf of the Director General of the NFSA, and the results are reported to him/her.
+Internal audits are conducted by a team, the internal auditor and (for the each single audit) two appointed auditors/technical experts, employees of the NFSA.
 All audits are carried out in accordance with documented procedures set out in the NFSA's quality management system.
 In addition to these central internal audits, the regional offices and head office can conduct local audits.
 Local audits can also be performed as part of the quality system process.